Flagsmith/flagsmith-cli/docs/design/001-authentication.md

 **Phase 0 — interactive login: SHIPPED as [Flagsmith/flagsmith#8029](https://github.com/Flagsmith/flagsmith/pull/8029)** (docker image `ghcr.io/flagsmith/flagsmith:pr-8029`).
 Validated end-to-end against that image: signup → authorize (GET app info, POST consent) → code with state → PKCE token exchange (public client, no secret) → 15-min `admin-api` bearer token accepted on management endpoints → refresh rotation with 120 s grace.
 Scope policy cross-denies correctly (`flagsmith-cli`↛`mcp`, DCR clients↛`admin-api`).
 - Data migration: first-party `flagsmith-cli` public client, loopback redirect URIs `http://127.0.0.1/callback http://[::1]/callback` (port-agnostic per RFC 8252), `skip_authorization=True` — repurposed as the `is_verified` consent badge, consent itself is always shown.
 OAuth clients are instance-global (DOT's stock `Application` model — no org FK; tenancy comes from the authenticating user's org memberships, not the client), so one well-known client works for every org.
 The migration must pin a fixed `client_id` (DOT auto-generates one by default) so the binary can hardcode it and work against SaaS and any self-hosted instance.
-- Add a `admin-api` scope to `OAUTH2_PROVIDER["SCOPES"]`.
+- Add an `admin-api` scope to `OAUTH2_PROVIDER["SCOPES"]`.
 Precise meaning: *the token may call the Management API surface, acting as the authenticating user* — a ceiling, not a grant; RBAC/org membership still decides what succeeds.
 Scopes name surfaces (`mcp` = MCP surface, `admin-api` = management surface), never clients — client identity already travels in `client_id`.
 Cosmetic today (scopes aren't enforced) but it future-proofs consent text, enforcement, and granular subdivision (`admin-api:read`, …).
 - Issuance policy via a custom `SCOPES_BACKEND_CLASS` (`get_available_scopes(application=…)` is per-client): DCR-registered third-party clients may only request `mcp`; the first-party `flagsmith-cli` client may request `admin-api`.
 Client identity controls what scopes can be issued; scopes control what surface a token reaches; RBAC controls what the user can do there.
 - Set `REFRESH_TOKEN_GRACE_PERIOD_SECONDS`.